-3 Access Control Overview and Planning
+Access Control Overview and Planning

-This section contains overview and planning information for Novell[®] BorderManager[®] 3.7 access control.
+This section contains overview and planning information for Novell® BorderManager® 3.9 access control.
 It contains the following sections:

-- "Overview of Access Control" on page 55

-- "How Access Control Works" on page 64

-- "Monitoring Access Control" on page 69
+- Section 3.1, "Overview of Access Control," on page 41 - Section 3.2, "Implementing Access Control," on page 47 - Section 3.3, "Monitoring Access Control," on page 51

-Overview of Access Control
+3.1 Overview of Access Control

-Access control is a key part of Novell BorderManager 3.7 security.
-This section provides information about using access control, and describes what access rules are, what an access control list is, and how access control works on a Novell BorderManager 3.7 server.
+Access control is a key part of Novell BorderManager security.
+This section provides information about using access control, and describes what access rules are, what an access control list is, and how access control works on a Novell BorderManager server.
 It contains the following subsections:

-- "Using Access Control with BorderManager" on page 55

-- "Implementing Access Control" on page 56

-- "Access Rules" on page 56

-- "Access Control Lists" on page 61
+- Section 3.1.1, "Using Access Control with BorderManager," on page 41 - Section 3.1.2, "Implementing Access Control," on page 42 - Section 3.1.3, "Access Rules," on page 42 - Section 3.1.4, "Using Wildcards in Access Rules," on page 44 - Section 3.1.5, "Access Control Lists," on page 45

-Using Access Control with BorderManager
+3.1.1 Using Access Control with BorderManager

 Access control is the process by which an administrator can regulate and monitor user access to intranet or Internet services.
 Access control supplies a much broader range of network security options than packet filtering alone.
 Like packet filtering, you can use access control to provide network-level security (Level I firewall), but you can also use it to provide circuit-level security (Level II firewall) and application-level security (Level III firewall).

 In addition, you can use access control to implement an overall security policy that is customized in far more detail to meet the needs of your site.
 You can define access by user, user group, time of day, application, and so on.

-You use access control to specify which requests made through the Novell IP Gateway, Proxy Services, and Virtual Private Networks (VPN) should be allowed and which requests should be denied.
-For example, you might want to control the use of a particular proxy service, or you might want to limit who can use the Novell IP Gateway to connect to the Internet and specifically when they can make the connection.
+You use access control to specify which requests made through the Proxy Services, and Virtual Private Networks (VPN) should be allowed and which requests should be denied.
+For example, you might want to control the use of a particular proxy service, or you might want to limit who can connect to the Internet and specifically when they can make the connection.

 By configuring access control to use SurfControl, you can also create access rules that use SurfControl's URL categories.
 This enables you to implement category-based content filtering to control user access to entire categories of URLs that might contain objectionable Web content.
-For more information see the SurfControl Web site at (www.surfcontrol.com).
+For more information, see the SurfControl Web site at (www.surfcontrol.com).

-Novell BorderManager 3.7 access control software works by allowing or denying access requests made through the Novell IP Gateway, Proxy Services, and VPN.
-For information about configuring these services, refer to the Novell IP Gateway, NAT, Proxy Services, and Virtual Private Network online documentation.
+Novell BorderManager access control software works by allowing or denying access requests made through the Proxy Services, and VPN.
+For information about configuring these services, see Novell BorderManager 3.9 Administration Guide.

-Implementing Access Control
+3.1.2 Implementing Access Control

-Novell BorderManager 3.7 access control consists of two elements:
+Novell BorderManager access control consists of two elements:

-- Access rules-Specific rules that define which sources can access which destinations at what times. - Access control lists-Ordered sets of access rules that control intranet and Internet access through a Novell BorderManager 3.7 server.
+- Access rule: Specific rules that define which sources can access which destinations at what times. - Access control lists: Ordered sets of access rules that control intranet and Internet access through a Novell BorderManager server.